snrnats/doc-centre/docfx_project/react/help/registering-shipments.md

 ---

 > [!NOTE]
-> Shipments are archived five weeks after registration.
+> By default, shipments are archived 35 days after registration.
 Archived shipments are no longer available on the REACT platform.

 ## Next Steps